-- Proposal No. 1: Election of the three Class II director nominees listed in this Proxy Statement. - Proposal No. 2: Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2023. - Proposal No. 3: Determination, in a non-binding advisory vote, of the frequency of future non-binding votes on the compensation paid to the named executive officers (the "Say on Frequency Proposal").
+- Proposal No. 1: Election of the three Class II director nominees listed in this Proxy Statement. - Proposal No. 2: Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2024. - Proposal No. 3: Approval, in a non-binding advisory vote, of the compensation paid to the named executive officers (the "Say on Pay Proposal").